Doctors Note Logo

 Blood Flow Restriction Training: What Physical Therapists and Sports Medicine Doctors Use It For

-Blood flow restriction (BFR) training is a rehabilitation technique that uses a pneumatic cuff or elastic band around a limb to partially restrict blood flow during low-load exercise.
-By using just 20–30% of a patient's one-rep max, BFR training delivers significant gains in muscle strength and size—comparable to traditional heavy resistance training.
+Blood flow restriction (BFR) training is an evidence-based rehabilitation technique that uses a pneumatic cuff or elastic band to partially restrict blood flow during low-load exercise.
+Using just 20–30% of a patient's one-rep max, BFR delivers muscle strength and size gains comparable to traditional heavy resistance training.

 • Effective post-surgical rehabilitation